A Bright 2025. Why Solar Power Surges Across Scotland

 Despite Scotland's reputation for less than tropical weather, solar panels remain a surprisingly effective choice.
 Advances in panel efficiency mean you can generate a significant amount of electricity even under cloudy conditions.
 Plus, our long summer days help maximize solar gain during peak months.

 Meanwhile, consumer demand continues to rise.
 More Scots are searching for ways to reduce their energy bills, especially in the face of evolving price caps and volatile utility rates.
-As we head into 2025 solar is becoming more than just a "nice to have" add-on to our properties, instead, it's becoming an important eco upgrade offering both financial and economic benefits.
+Solar is becoming more than just a "nice to have" add-on to our properties; instead, it's becoming an important eco upgrade offering both financial and environmental benefits.

 2. Current Cost of Solar Panels & Batteries